Alta California: Secularization of the missions (1833)

-Mexican departments created in 1836 (shown after 1845 Texas independence).
-Las Californias at far left in gray.

 Resentment was increasing toward appointed territorial governors sent from Mexico City, who came with little knowledge of local conditions and concerns.
 Laws were imposed by the central government without much consideration of local conditions, such as the Mexican secularization act of 1833, causing friction between governors and the people.

 In 1836, Mexico repealed the 1824 federalist constitution and adopted a more centralist political organization (under the "Seven Laws") that reunited Alta and Baja California in a single California Department (Departamento de las Californias).
 The change, however, had little practical effect in far-off Alta California.
 The capital of Alta California remained Monterey, as it had been since the 1769 Portola expedition first established a military/civil government, and the local political structures were unchanged.

+California revolt of 1836

+The Centralist Republic with the separatist movements generated by the dissolution of the Federal Republic.
+The revolt in Las Californias (top far left, orange) was in 1836.

 The friction came to a head in 1836, when Monterey-born Juan Bautista Alvarado led a revolt against the 1836 constitution, seizing control of Monterey from Nicolás Gutiérrez.
 Alvarado's actions nearly led to a civil war with loyalist forces based in Los Angeles, but a ceasefire was arranged.
 After an unsettled period, Alvarado agreed to support the 1839 constitution, and Mexico City appointed him to serve as governor from 1837 to 1842.
 Other Californio governors followed, including Carlos Antonio Carrillo, and Pío Pico.
 The last non-Californian governor, Manuel Micheltorena, was driven out after another rebellion in 1845.
 Micheltorena was replaced by Pío Pico, last Mexican governor of California, who served until 1846 when the U.S. military occupation began.